srsmith0/dev-cards/README.md

 # Welcome to Dev Cards!

-I created this to help prepare for applying to jobs.
-It is a simple flashcard application that uses a local JSON server to keep track of all created cards.
+Dev Cards is a simple flashcard application that uses a local JSON server to keep track of all created flash cards.
 Redux is used to keep track of cards you need to focus on in a study session.
-I have included a stack of React cards and will add more when I have time.
-If you would like to add topics and cards, please do and share!

 # Get Dev Cards